Gassgs/Hubitat-Apps-and-Drivers/Apps/Readme.md

 When installing you must add the virtual device(s) using the "Virtual Multi Sensor Plus" Driver first

-This app is also compatiable with the following built in virtual devices:
+This app is also compatible with the following built in virtual devices:

--Virtual Temperature sensor    *temperature averaging only -Virtual Thermostat            *temperature averaging only -Virtual Humidty sensor        *humidity averaging only -Virtual Illuminance sensor    *Illuminance averaging only
+-Virtual Temperature sensor    *temperature averaging only -Virtual Thermostat            *temperature averaging only -Virtual Humidity sensor       *humidity averaging only -Virtual Illuminance sensor    *Illuminance averaging only

 *-All other attributes will only work with the Virtual Multi Sensor Device Driver-